YugabyteDB-Samples/yugastore-k8s/README.md

 * Written fully in Spring Framework
 * Desgined for multi-region and Kubernetes-native deployments
-* Features 6 Spring Boot microservices
+* Features Spring Boot microservices
-* Uses a discovery service that the microservices register with
+* Uses a discovery service for the microservices
 * Sample data has over 6K products in the store

 ## Architecture